algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/reference.md

  - `search`: when the search is sent to Algolia
  - `result`: when the results are retrieved from Algolia
  - `error`: when Algolia sends back an error
- - `searchQueueEmpty`: when there is no more on going searches
+ - `searchQueueEmpty`: when there is no more pending searches
  - `searchForFacetValues`: when a search is sent to Algolia using `searchForFacetValues`
  - `searchOnce`: when a search is sent to Algolia using `searchOnce`